-Dorset Police and Crime Commissioner Martyn Underhill meets victims of crime to learn from their experiences
+DORSET’S Police and Crime Commissioner Martyn Underhill was all ears as he met with victims of crime in Dorchester.

 Mr Underhill, pictured right, held a forum for victims in the West Dorset, Weymouth and Portland area at Dorchester’s Corn Exchange.